-The Social Security program also contains a list of lists of medical conditions it regards severe enough that it “prevents persons from completing substantial gainful activity.”
+The Social Security program also contains a list of lists of medical conditions it regards severe enough that it “prevents persons from completing the substantial gainful activity.”
 Medical conditions SSA considers severe include acute leukemia, ALS, and pancreatic cancer.
 The last step of the evaluation process is to determine whether there is any other type of work the applicant can work in.
 The applicant’s residual functional capacity, age, education and work experience are considered in this evaluation.
-This last step of the evaluation process has the burden shifting to the Commissioner of the Social Security Administration to prove there are jobs available with the applicant’s residual functional capacity.
+This last step of the evaluation process has the burden-shifting to the Commissioner of the Social Security Administration to prove there are jobs available with the applicant’s residual functional capacity.

 Administrative Law Judge Decision

 The Administrative Law Judge (ALJ) found the plaintiff’s application should be denied based on the following information: The ALJ determined the plaintiff met the insured status requirements for Social Security benefits through the end of 2019.
 The ALJ found the plaintiff could perform unskilled work, limited to “routine, repetitive tasks that require no more than occasional contact with coworkers or supervisors.”
-The ALJ also determined that although the plaintiff cannot perform his past relevant work but could performing other jobs such as “semiconductor assembler, printed circuit board inspector, and wire wrapper.
+The ALJ also determined that although the plaintiff cannot perform his past relevant work but could perform other jobs such as “semiconductor assembler, printed circuit board inspector, and wire wrapper.

 The plaintiff has a seventh-grade level of education.
 His work experience was in construction and working in a warehouse.
 The plaintiff suffered a heart attack in 2017.
 He reported he was resuscitated after he had no heartbeat or breathing from eight to eleven minutes.

 Plaintiff’s Physician Testimony